bakpakin/Fennel/lua-primer.md

 * `_VERSION`: the current version of Lua being used as a string
 * `collectgarbage`: you hopefully will never need this
 * `debug`: see the Lua manual for this module
-* `next`: needed for implementing your own iterators
 * `rawequal`/`rawget`/`rawlen`/`rawset`: operations which bypass metatables

 [1]: https://www.lua.org/manual/5.1/